ES7/Introduction-to-LLMs/README.md

 * **Visual QnA :-** Pass an image with a question, the model will answer the question in context on the image.
 * **Zero-shot Image Classification :-** Pass an image with a list of labels the model will choose the appropriate label from the list.<br>
 **Code :-** **`2.8.
 Multimodal_Models.ipynb`**

+### 2.9.
+Deployment
+Uptill now we know that different types of tasks can be achieved within the Hugging Face ecosystem.
+In most cases, for hosting demos and practical applications it will be nice to have our application running without leaving our computer on.
+In other words offload the whole compute requirements outside our local machine.
+Here we will leverage Hugging Face Spaces to deploy our demos and use them as an API.
+**Code :-** **`2.9.
+Deployment.ipynb`**